waikato-datamining/applied-deep-learning/docs/image_classification/wai.tfimageclass.md

 * anthurium
 * artichoke

-Rename the `categories` directory to `3flowers` and move it into the `data` folder of our directory structure outlined.
+Rename the `subdir` directory to `3flowers` and move it into the `data` folder of our directory structure outlined.